Current Students - general FAQ's

 How long do I have access to units on iLearn?

 You will have access to cores for 12 months and 6 months for electives.
-MAFC recommend you save your notes at the end of each term.
+We recommend you save your notes and readings at the beginning or end of each term and download everything, as you will loose access after the specified period (as mentioned).

 Elective units are organised into specialisations (or streams) – do I have to specialise?